Species Survival Plan

 About Wild Turkey

-At one time, habitat loss and diseases spread by native poultry came close to wiping them out.
+At one time, habitat loss, hunting, and diseases spread by native poultry came close to wiping them out.
 During the 1940s, an introduction program was instigated that has proven most successful.

 There are two major characteristics that distinguish males from females: spurs and beards.
 The spurs can grow to almost two inches and the beards are a prized trophy for some hunters.